ratchetio/nko3_website/designs/blog/10-debugging-with-node-inspector.md

 3. you should now see the javascript source from node.
 If you don't, click the scripts tab.

-4. select a script and set some breakpoints (far left line numbers)
+4. select a script and set some breakpoints (far left line numbers) or simply add a `debugger` call in your code (node will break automatically on the call, just as V8 does).

 5. then watch the [slightly outdated but hilarious screencasts][5]